 - Certified Flight Instructor (SEL), (MEL) (40 Hours Ground Training, 25 Hours Flight Training)

 - Certified Flight Instructor Instrument (SEL), (MEL) (15 Hours Ground Training, 17 Hours Flight Training)

 Part 61 course hours for training are no less than the minimums required under Part 141 for each course of instruction.
 The numbers will be higher than the Part 61 requirements because we don’t change the way we instruct.
 All our courses, be it Part 61 or 141, are taught with the same philosophy and personalization.
 To us, you are not just a number.
 We never lose sight of the knowledge that you are a direct reflection of our teaching style and overall training program.

 We currently support and endorse helicopter pilots that are transitioning to the airlines below with airplane certifications.
 Please check out: https://www.airlinepilotcentral.com/airlines/regional for a listing and most updated employment offerings by all the Regional Airlines.

-Complete the contact form to the right or call us on 1-800-686-4080 to discuss your training requirements.
+Complete our application form or call us on 1-800-686-4080 to discuss your training requirements.
 USATS student training representatives look forward to getting your information so that we can answer any questions and begin to support your career development and educational needs!
 Tell us about your goals and we will steer you toward the best USATS course options or design a training solution for you!